-- Projects focused on any aspect of HIV research from all research disciplines will be considered (basic, clinical, behavioral, policy, implementation science, etc.) including, but not limited to, work at the intersection of HIV and infectious complications, HIV and non-communicable diseases, and HIV and aging.
-Proposals will be scored based on innovation and potential for growth into a competitive program for future outside funding; as well the potential of the award to contribute to career development for New or Early-Stage Investigators. - Proposals should outline clearly how research funded by the pilot project could be translated into a larger project, particularly an NIH R01 level grant, an R34, an R21, or equivalent funding by a non-governmental source (e.g., amfAR, pharmaceutical company, or private foundation). - Contributions of the HIV research-experienced Co-Investigator must be delineated in the application, such as conceptual guidance, technical/methodologic guidance, assistance with other collaborations, career development mentorship, etc. - Evidence of investigator productivity will be considered during the review.
-This includes, but is not limited to, evidence of ongoing applications for outside funding by PI, funding received as a result of any previous CFAR pilot project(s), and PI publication record, especially if the applicant is a previous CFAR pilot project recipient. - Extra consideration will be given to projects that address and/or have clear implications for issues of justice, equity, diversity, and inclusion. - Competitive applications with collaborations between multi-sites of UCLA-CDU CFAR affiliated institutions (Harbor-UCLA, VAGLAHS, UCLA Vine Street Clinic, UCLA CARE Center, MLK OASIS Clinic, Drew CARES, etc.) will be prioritized for funding. - Please note that human subjects vounger than 18 are classified as children (per NIH guidelines), and additional approvals such as informed consent will be required before funding can be released. - International components of a project cannot be initiated without NIH International Clearance.
-More information can be found here. - The award amount will be Total Costs = Direct Costs + 26% F&A costs.
-If the application involves a foreign organization as a subaward, the F&A costs for that subaward will receive funding at a fixed rate of 8% of the modified total direct costs\. \exclusive of tuition and related fees, direct expenditures for equipment, and subawards in excess of \$25,000. - Pilot projects will be evaluated by a peer-review committee comprised of UCLA / CDU faculty and community advisory board members. - Annual progress reports and end of project reports will be required. - The UCLA-CDU CFAR must be acknowledged in all publications and presentations regarding the successfully funded project. - Funds will be transferred to successful applicants after all appropriate approvals (IRB, ARC, human subjects' certification, etc.) have been provided.
+- Projects focused on any aspect of HIV research from all research disciplines will be considered (basic, clinical, behavioral, policy, implementation science, social science etc.) including, but not limited to, work at the intersection of HIV and infectious complications, HIV and non-communicable diseases, HIV and substance use disorders, and HIV and aging. - Proposals will be scored based on innovation and potential for growth into a competitive program for future outside funding; as well the potential of the award to contribute to career development for New or EarlyStage Investigators or those established investigators who are new to HIV research. - Proposals should outline clearly how research funded by the pilot project could be translated into a larger project, particularly an NIH R01 level grant, an R34, an R21, or equivalent funding by a non-governmental source (e.g., amfAR, pharmaceutical company, or private foundation). - Contributions of the HIV research-experienced Co-Investigator must be delineated in the application, such as conceptual guidance, technical/methodologic guidance, assistance with other collaborations, career development mentorship, etc. - Evidence of investigator productivity will be considered during the review.
+This includes, but is not limited to, evidence of ongoing applications for outside funding by PI, funding received as a result of any previous CFAR pilot project(s), and PI publication record, especially if the applicant is a previous CFAR pilot project recipient. - We strongly encourage projects that address and/or have clear implications for issues of justice, equity, diversity, and inclusion. - Competitive applications with collaborations between multiple sites within the UCLA-CDU CFAR network (Harbor-UCLA, VAGLAHS, UCLA Vine Street Clinic, UCLA CARE Center, MLK OASIS Clinic, Drew CARES, etc.) will be prioritized for funding. - International components of a project cannot be initiated without NIH International Clearance.
+More information can be found here.
+If funded, awarded PIs will work closely with CFAR staff to complete this required process. - The award amount will be Total Costs = Direct Costs + 26% F&A costs.
+If the application involves a foreign organization as a subaward, the F&A costs for that subaward will receive funding at a fixed rate of 8% of the modified total direct costs. - exclusive of tuition and related fees, direct expenditures for equipment, and subawards in excess of \$25,000. - Applications will be evaluated by a peer-review committee comprised of UCLA / CDU faculty and community advisory board members. - Annual progress reports and end of project reports will be required from all awarded Pls. - The UCLA-CDU CFAR and the UCLA AIDS Institute must be acknowledged in all publications and presentations regarding the successfully funded project. - Funds will be transferred to successful applicants after all appropriate approvals (IRB, ARC, human subjects' certification, etc.) have been provided.
 Although IRB approval is not required prior to application, release of funding will be contingent on receipt of IRB approval for proposed project.